-- Raw materials for fruits and vegetables preservation- Kinds, varieties and types of useful raw materials, Geographical and seasonal distribution, quantityproduced. - Medicinal value, suitability for processing and preservation, - Effects of processing on the food value of preserved fruits and vegetablesand possible industrial applications and by the production of vinegar.
+- Raw materials for fruits and vegetables preservation- Kinds, varieties and types of useful raw materials, Geographical and seasonal distribution, quantityproduced. - Medicinal value, suitability for processing and preservation, - Effects of processing on the food value of preserved fruits and vegetablesand possible industrial applications general principles of preservation-selecting, grading, washing, bunching, peeling and pitting of fruits and vegetables-pasteurization and sterilization.